Get to Know Me! Crochet Spot Blogger, Caissa McClintonBy Caissa "Cami" McClinton – 4 Comments

 Although I have been a crafter for my entire life, I started crocheting in 2008.
 It has become my main hobby since then and I’ve had the opportunity to branch out into designing both here on Crochet Spot and in a new book called Crochet One Skein Wonders.
 I am the founding President of the first Mexican Chapter of the Crochet Guild of America.
 We’re called “Ganchitos,” which means “little hookies.”

-I have a Master’s Degree in education, but lately I’ve been exploring the world of business in order to learn a different industry and also see what I can do to earn my fortune.
+I have a Master’s Degree in education, but lately I’ve been exploring the world of business in order to learn a different industry.
 One project that I’ve been working on for a long time is my personal blog, Art, Like Bread.

 I started a craft blog in order to get over my fears and simply put my creations out into the world, and to call it art.
 I chose the name Art, Like Bread because of a poem by Roque Dalton.
 The line that resonated with me was “I believe that the world is beautiful and that poetry, like bread, is for everyone.”
 I share that belief.